telerik/kendo-ui-core/docs/controls/scheduling/scheduler/troubleshoot/troubleshooting.md

 This behavior may be caused if the Scheduler [`timezone`](/api/javascript/ui/scheduler#configuration-timezone) option is not set, or if the remote service does not keep dates in the correct format.

+**Solution**

-**Solution**: Set the timezone option of the Scheduler and make sure the dates on the remote service are saved in UTC.
+Set the timezone option of the Scheduler and make sure the dates on the remote service are saved in UTC.
 For more information about how to do this see the [Timezones help article](/web/scheduler/timezones).

+### Defined Timezone Is Not Applied

+In this case, the specified [`timezone`](/api/javascript/ui/scheduler#configuration-timezone) option is not recognized by the widget and the events are visualized with a specific time offset.
+This could happen when the `SchedulerDataSource` instance is created separately, outside the Scheduler.

+**Solution**

+Set directly the [`schema.timezone`](/api/javascript/data/schedulerdatasource#configuration-schema.timezone) option of the `SchedulerDataSource` instance to the desired value.

 ## Performance Issues